Top 5 Winter Workouts 2019: Stay Fit, Stay Warm

 There are other variations of the plank, but this is the most common one.

 2. Push Up

 I used to associate push ups with some kind of army or jail torture (“DROP AND GIVE ME THIRTY!!!”) but they’re actually a great idea to get your muscles in shape.
-You don’t need to torture yourself either – give yourself a reasonable limit, then gradually increase that limit with time, as your muscles get used to the exercise.
+You don’t need to torture yourself either – give yourself a reasonable limit within your workout, then gradually increase that limit with time, as your muscles get used to the exercise.

 - Start on the ground or an exercise mat with your feet at a comfortable distance apart (as close together or as wide apart as you prefer) and your hands beneath, but slightly further apart than your shoulders.

 - Your body should be a straight, tight line, and your arms should be tight and straight, equally supporting your weight.